 - E-mail address

-- The name of the masters programme you are applying to
+- The name of the masters program you are applying to

-- A list of completed courses, including number of credits, which count toward meeting the specific eligibility requirements for the program (please include courses not completed as well)
+- A list of completed courses, including number of credits, which count toward meeting the specific eligibility requirements for the program (see under Eligibility above).
+Please include courses not completed as well

-- What do you hope to achieve with your degree?
+- What you hope to achieve with your degree

 Upload this letter with your application on to universityadmission.se